javierdlrm/model-monitoring/README.md

-# model-monitoring
+### Model Monitoring for Hopsworks

-A framework for monitor ML models
+A framework for monitoring ML models on Hopsworks